liferay-design/liferay.design/src/markdown/handbook/tools/jira/overview.md

 A task, as a generic issue, can represent the type of work that needs to be done.
 This piece of work usually is represented as a normal standalone issue type in Jira.
 As a single [task](/handbook/tools/jira/issues/task/) should be assigned to one designer and, for example, could be part of a bigger project or initiative.

-If a task is too big and complex then the issue (or task) can be broken down into sub-tasks.
+_If a task is too big and complex then the issue (or task) can be broken down into sub-tasks._

+## Epic vs Story vs Epics

+1. Epics are usually used for grouping Stories.
+2. Stories can group a list of tasks.
+3. Taks can be grouped or used isolated.

+***Example A***: a product release is an Epic, a feature is a Story.
+To deliver the product, it’s nice to have some useful features.
+And to have that, various tasks are needed to achieve it.

+***Example B***: Imagine that a vacation is an Epic, so buying the flight tickets and booking a hotel could be Stories.

+***Example C***: an Epic can be understand as a chapter in a book.
+Each chapter has different characters and each of them has a specific role and can take actions that might have some outcome.
+So a Story is created when a character does something to achieve a goal, and to help with that. there is the need to have at least a Task, where a specific character performs one action.

 ## Team Specific Issues